IF I SEEK US

 - Must it not have a payoff or reward that is quick enough and

 big enough to get us really enthused and motivated to commitment?

 - Must not any purpose, plan, and values involved transcend any merely

 cultural differences and be universally acceptable to the point of

-11. Must it not set us free from fear, set us free to worship and to
+- Must it not set us free from fear, set us free to worship in our hearts and to

 and spiritual salvation?

-13. Must it not offer us the complete sustenance and enhancement of life by
+- Must it not offer us the complete sustenance and enhancement of life by

-the fulfillment of every humane desire and need, and then offer us
+the fulfillment of EVERY intrinsic humane desire and need, and then offer us

 more by way of surprise?